Saddle up the horses and get ready for a trip back to the Wild West in historic Fort Stockton.

 The latter includes amazing relics like the tusks of a Columbian mammoth in the Archeology Room and the desk of murdered Sheriff A.J.
 Royal.
 While not all the buildings on the tour are open to the public, the Grey Mule Saloon certainly is, and you won’t want to miss stopping in for a glass of wine at this unique tasting room.

-For a refreshing drink of a different sort, The Garage coffeehouse is a hip spot to order a latte and hear live music.
 There are also a handful of terrific Tex-Mex restaurants in Fort Stockton that serve up authentic enchiladas, tacos, and margaritas.

 Don’t wait; make like Paisano Pete (one of the largest roadrunners in the world!) and run to Fort Stockton for a truly special Texas getaway.